-Joyces Creek ‘Atlantis’ hidden in the watery deep
+Joyces Creek ‘Atlantis’ hidden in the watery depths

 As you pedal, stride, or ride your way out of Newstead to Maryborough, you’ll notice the tall brick chimney to your right.
 The chimney marks the former site of the Newstead Co-operative Butter Factory.
 The factory started operations on 17 July 1905 and proved a very successful enterprise (pictured above).
 As gold mining waned, the factory brought renewed prosperity to Newstead.